Billy McKinney Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 20th in the league.

-- The Red Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- The Red Sox rank 20th in baseball in home runs allowed (84 total, 1.2 per game).
+- The Red Sox rank 20th in baseball in home runs given up (85 total, 1.2 per game).

-- Houck makes the start for the Red Sox, his 13th of the season.
-He is 3-6 with a 5.23 ERA and 62 strikeouts in 63 2/3 innings pitched.

-- The righty's last time out was on Saturday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up three hits.
+- In his most recent time out on Sunday, the righty went seven innings against the New York Yankees, allowing two earned runs while surrendering three hits.

-- The 26-year-old has a 5.23 ERA and 8.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .243 to opposing hitters.
+- In 10 games this season, the 24-year-old has put up an ERA of 3.78, with 8.4 strikeouts per nine innings.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.